-- Zero penalty: if there is no attack, there is no throughput performance penalty to use the virtual trust queue. - Impact bounding: if there are attacks, the virtual trust queue based optimization (10) guarantees the attack's damage to the network is always bounded from above.
+- Zero penalty: if there is no attack, there is no throughput performance penalty loss to use the virtual trust queue. - Impact bounding: if there is an attack, the virtual trust queue based optimization (10) guarantees the attack's damage to the network is always bounded from above.